markteicher/Tenable-OT-Exposure-Utilities/README.md

 GraphQL API for Tenable OT is poorly documented

-Only 3 GraphQL examples provided
+Only 3 GraphQL examples provided, really not useful if advertising the platform is Enterprise Grade

-Extensive, painstakong schema harvesting, reverse mapping/reverse-engineering to provide Executive Level, Senior Management, Asset Custodians at a glance Visualizations without requiring access to the TenableOne or TenableOT Platform.
+Extensive, painstaking schema harvesting, reverse mapping/reverse-engineering to provide Executive Level, Senior Management, Asset Custodians at a glance Visualizations without requiring access to the TenableOne or TenableOT Platform.

 ⚠️ Disclaimer